tehnokom/alfo-bp-wall-ng-plugin/readme.txt

 BP-Wall turn the Favorite/Unfavorite module of Buddypress to a facebook “I Like/Unlike” system.

 BP-Wall change add a new comment system similar to Facebook.

+BP-Wall-NG add a wall and group post security settings, make Wall page default and and filters activities for Wall and Group Walls.

 == Installation ==